Academic work & resources:

 By Wiliam Van Zyl

 Introduction: This report is about the issues of excess damp in buildings (water vapour) and its relationship with illness and diseases caused by mould and fungi growth in New Zealand homes.
 I will look at the health issues which water vapour causes on the interior of dwellings (“Leaky homes”).
 The focus will then move briefly to the waterproofing of earth buildings and natural sustainable building materials.
 The newly completed “Living Room”(sustainable classroom) from Hukanui primary school in Hamilton (New Zealand) will be used as an example of good building practice and good choice of sustainable building materials.
 In the report, I will also touch very briefly on the building code for earth buildings in NZ, regarding waterproofing and moisture content in the walls.
-Environmental action will be taken to make builders, council staff, architects, schools and the community in general aware of the health dangers of mould and fungi.
+Environmental action will be taken to make builders, council staff, architects, schools and the community in general aware of the health dangers of mold and fungi.
 With this action, I will also make them aware of good choices regarding quality sustainable building material, economic, political and social considerations regarding the “leaky home” issue and the solution to it.
-Possible lessons and approaches for teachers regarding environmental matters....Download the file below to read more.
+Possible lessons and approaches for teachers regarding environmental matters.
+To download visit fivehousepublishing.com.

 SUSTAINABLE ARCHITECTURE: DESIGN AND VISUAL COMMUNICATION